Clergy appreciation, unique art exhibit are 'Talk of the Town' - NewsBreak

 Judah & the Lion to play at the ETSU Martin Center this December

-Multi-platinum alternative rock/folk band, Judah & the Lion, is coming to the ETSU Martin Center for the Arts on Sunday, Dec.
-4 at 8 p.m., with special guest Charlotte Sands, presented by 99.3 the X. In June, the band released its fourth album, “Revival”, a collection of songs that speaks...
+Multi-platinum alternative rock/folk band, Judah & the Lion, is coming to the East Tennessee State University Martin Center for the Arts on Sunday, Dec.
+4, at 8 p.m., with special guest Charlotte Sands, presented by 99.3 the X. This past June, the band released its fourth album, “Revival,” a collection...

 Comments / 0